On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Preliminaries

 \section{Preliminaries}

-We collect several standard notions of quasi-crystals in Section~\ref{notion: quasicrystal}.
-In Section~\ref{VP}, we introduce a variational problem by which we give the notions of the solutions for the Frenkel-Kontorova models we are looking for.
-The standard Frenkel-Kontorova models motivated by dislocations in solids and its extensions are introduced in Section~\ref{VP}.
+We recall several standard notions of quasi-crystals in Section~\ref{notion: quasi-crystal}.
+In Section~\ref{VP}, we introduce the minimal and equilibrium configurations of the variational problem for the Frenkel-Kontorova models.
+Particularly, in Section~\ref{EP}, we state the definition of pattern equivariant potential which we take as the potential in the variational problem, and finally an example is provided.